St. Paul Personal Injury Lawyer

 • Loss of consortium

 In addition, punitive damages may also be available.
 However, unlike the other damages, which are designed to compensate the victims for their losses after an accident, punitive damages are intended to punish the defendant for their egregious actions and deter others from committing these wrongful acts in the future.
-Yet, for a court to award these punitive damages in St. Paul, the victim’s lawyer needs to show that the defendant acted with malice, oppression, or fraud.
+Yet, for a court to award these punitive damages in St. Paul, the victim’s lawyer needs to show that the defendant acted with malice, oppression, or unlawfulness.

 3. How Much Is a St. Paul Personal Injury Case Worth?